intbio/mm_hse_2023/workshops/MD4_PLUMED/index.md

 - We will outline basic methods of working with PLUMED.
 - Duration: 90 minutes
 - Objectives: be able to
-    - Setup simulations using PLUEMD+GROMACS
+    - Setup simulations using PLUMED+GROMACS
     - Define collective variables
     - Setup various types of biased simulations
     - Perform steered MD